HOUSTON—On this bright Sunday in February, history is being made.

 In a large room on the second floor of an evangelical church, six long folding tables are spread out in a large rectangle.
-They are crowded with laptops, iPads and computer monitors - some propped up on copies of the Bible and Purpose Driven Youth to create the right ergonomic angles for the users.
-Over the next few days, the space between the electronics will ebb and flow with a steady pulse of coffee cups, water bottles, cans of Red Bull and Monster energy drinks and snack bags of trail mix - sustenance for the 18 analysts working 12-hour shifts to build actionable cases to report to police.
+They are crowded with laptops, iPads and computer monitors—some propped up on copies of the Bible and Purpose Driven Youth to create the right ergonomic angles for the users.
+Over the next few days, the space between the electronics will ebb and flow with a steady pulse of coffee cups, water bottles, cans of Red Bull and Monster energy drinks and snack bags of trail mix—sustenance for the 18 analysts working 12-hour shifts to build actionable cases to report to police.

 Some are DeliverFund staff.
 In addition to McKinley and Mahugh, there's a pair of former Delta Force operators—one of whom is highly decorated, and the other of whom is fluent in seven languages ("I learned what the 'gift of tongues’ was when I met him," McKinley jokes).
 There's also an Army Special Forces veteran whose career-ending injury hasn't stopped him from being one of the quickest case-builders on the team; a former Marine who just retired from a SWAT unit; and a former Ranger-certified Green Beret who lives nearby.

-Some are people from the iHTAC member groups: Emily Kennedy, 26, whose company Marinus Analytics, provides a software program called Traffic Jam that DeliverFund relies on heavily in its investigative work; Daniel Clemens, 38, founder of Shadow Dragon Cyber Intelligence, which Is one of the premier firms In the cyber-investigation arena; and Brian Dykstra, 48, whose company Atlantic Data Forensics usually works with lawyers to pull information from people's cell phones.
+Some are people from the iHTAC member groups: Emily Kennedy, 26, whose company Marinus Analytics provides a software program called Traffic Jam that DeliverFund relies on heavily in its investigative work; Daniel Clemens, 38, founder of Shadow Dragon Cyber Intelligence, which is one of the premier firms in the cyber-investigation arena; and Brian Dykstra, 48, whose company Atlantic Data Forensics usually works with lawyers to pull information from people's cell phones.

 And there's an assorted mix of advocates: CaraLee Murphy, 35, U.S. aftercare manager for the A21 Campaign, which works with DeliverFund to rehabilitate trafficking victims, and Amor Sierra, 50, a DeliverFund board member and owner of the Miami Tattoo Company, who donates her talents to removing pimps’ tattoos from victims.
-Also present are two financial supporters - Atlanta Braves pitcher Blaine Boyer, 36, and his buddy Adam LaRoche, 37, who retired last year from the Chicago White Sox.
+Also present are two financial supporters—Atlanta Braves pitcher Blaine Boyer, 36, and his buddy Adam LaRoche, 37, who retired last year from the Chicago White Sox.

 A deep-learning machine at Carnegie Mellon University has been trolling sex ads on Backpage.com and affiliated Web sites for several days, looking for a set of pre-determined indicators of possible trafficking to generate several hundred leads.
 These are where the analysts start their investigations.

 The ads are filled with photos of girls who look like they could be underage, who clearly didn't take selfies, who might look stiff or posed.
-Photos that sometimes include other girls, —and sometimes, parts of feet or hands that look like they belong to a man holding the camera or even holding down the girl.
+Photos that sometimes include other girls—and sometimes, parts of feet or hands that look like they might belong to a man holding the camera or even holding down the girl.
 "They're pretty casual about it, because the risk (of getting caught) is so low,” McKinley says.